ossf/wg-dei/YouTube_SOP.md

 - **Monthly Check-In:** Review published videos monthly for outdated links or content.
 - **Analytics Review:** Evaluate video performance quarterly and adjust keywords, titles, and descriptions based on analytics insights.

-By following this SOP, we aim to keep our YouTube content well-organized, search-optimized, and aligned with our DEI Working Group mission.
+By following this SOP, we aim to keep our YouTube content well-organized, search-optimized, and aligned with our BEAR Working Group mission.